paigeadelethompson/linux-kernel-builds/README.md

 # Customizing the kernel
 This can be done after build step #9, by running `make menuconfig` prior to running `make all`.
 You may want to just follow the steps first and see if there are any problems asides from the one's you will create if you change any build-specific or statically compiled options that you don't understand.
 After that, you can start again with step #4 and then try to make customizations after step #9.

+# Don't panic
+Whatever problem you're having is not impossible to solve:
+- `console=ttyS0,115200n8 console=tty0` and get a serial cable, or use a VM's serial port.